qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 ## How I set up this site

 I decided to use the Poole-based "Hyde" theme, so I downloaded [`hyde-master.zip` from GitHub](https://github.com/poole/hyde/).
 The provided Usage instructions are a bit confusing and incomplete so I wrote this in case it helps.
+I added the prefix "(Hyde)" on issues that _only_ apply to Poole or Hyde.

 1. Earlier I generated my index.html using GitHub's "Automatic Page Generator".
 This thing generates not just `index.html` but a bunch of css files and images and javascript files, plus a file in the root directory called `params.json` which contains a description of the content you provided for `index.html`, including the page text.
 Since "Hyde" uses a different folder structure than the "Automatic Page Generator" and doesn't share any of the same css, I thought I would confuse myself if I kept both... so I deleted all of GitHub's generated stuff, such as the `css` folder, the `images` folder, `params.json` (which had the same content as my README anyhow), `_includes/header.html`, `_includes/footer.html`, and `index.html` itself.

-2. After unzipping `hyde-master.zip` I copied most of its contents over my `gh-pages` working copy, *excluding* .gitignore, _config.yml, README.md, CNAME, README.md, LICENSE.md (lest it be confused with the license of my site content), and the _posts folder.
+2. (Hyde) After unzipping `hyde-master.zip` I copied most of its contents over my `gh-pages` working copy, *excluding* .gitignore, _config.yml, README.md, CNAME, README.md, LICENSE.md (lest it be confused with the license of my site content), and the _posts folder.

-3. Hyde expects the following options to exist in `_config.yml`:
+3. (Hyde) Hyde expects the following options to exist in `_config.yml`:

         title: "Project Name"         # shown in large text
         description: "Blah blah blah" # shown under the title